ThomasDerZweifler/backbone-mongodb/README.md

 ```

-If you want to work with [Mongolab.com], use following snippet.
+If you want to work with (Mongolab.com), you can use following snippet.

 ```
 var appConfig = {